New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Literature review

-Beyond exact algorithms for E-ADARP, another relevant body of work addresses the use of time and battery discretization in vehicle routing problems.
+Another relevant body of work addresses the use of time and SoC discretization in vehicle routing problems.

 Many studies have adopted discrete time settings for modeling and optimization.
 For example, \citet{SANTINI2018607} design a B\&P framework to efficiently solve a feeder network design problem, which is similar to PDP.
 Based on real-world scenarios, they use a discrete time representation.
 Their computational experiments include two instances: the Baltic scenario, with a total planning horizon of one week and a time unit of two hours, and the Western African (WAF) scenario, with a four-week horizon and eight-hour time units, both corresponding to 84 time indices.
-In addition, \citet{Mahmoudi2016} apply a state–space–time formulation to the PDP with time window constraints, motivated by ride-sharing applications.
+In addition, \citet{Mahmoudi2016} apply a state-space-time formulation to the PDP with time window constraints, motivated by ride-sharing applications.
 Their notion of ``state'' captures onboard customer information, which is conceptually similar to the ``event'' concept proposed by \citet{Gaul2022}.
 Notably, they adopt a discrete time setting with one-minute intervals over a four-hour planning horizon, resulting in 240 time indices.
-Collectively, these studies adopt discrete time horizons ranging from about 80 to 240 indices.

-Several studies on the Electric Vehicle Routing Problem (EVRP) adopt discretized battery settings. \citet{Fernandez2022} investigate a variant of the EVRP in the context of arc routing with speed-dependent energy consumption.
-They demonstrate that a discretization granularity of 1000 kWs for battery capacities ranging from 25 to 75 kWh (approximately 1.3\%–4\% of battery capacity) offers a good trade-off between solution quality and computational tractability, and is sufficient for most case studies with negligible impact on solution quality. \citet{Bruni2025} examine the EVRP with non-linear charging functions.
-They state that accurately estimating battery behavior is intricate due to the presence of many uncertainties.
+Several studies on the Electric Vehicle Routing Problem (EVRP) adopt discretized SoC settings. \citet{Fernandez2022} investigate a variant of the EVRP in the context of arc routing with speed-dependent energy consumption.
+They demonstrate that a discretization granularity of 1000 kWs for battery capacities ranging from 25 to 75 kWh (approximately 1.3\%-4\% of battery capacity) offers a good trade-off between solution quality and computational tractability, and is sufficient for most case studies with negligible impact on solution quality. \citet{Bruni2025} examine the EVRP with non-linear charging functions.
+They state that accurately estimating SoC per arc is intricate due to the presence of many uncertainties.
 Hence, they consider using a fine-grained discretization of 5\% of battery capacity to be a reasonable choice for their study.
-Overall, the literature indicates that a discretization level of about 2\%–5\% of battery capacity is generally considered reasonable.